brianlangseth-NOAA/quillback_rockfish_2021/write_up/wa/_main.knit.md

 ### Bridging Analysis

 A direct bridging analysis was not conducted because the previous assessment was structured as a single coastwide model.
-The previous assessment also used DB-SRA, which uses different assumptions and data than the model used for this assessment, making a bridging analysis intractable.
+The previous assessment also used DB-SRA, which uses different assumptions and data than the model used for this assessment, making a direct bridging analysis intractable.

 ## Model Structure and Assumptions